"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Step 5: Payment Integrations

-Your WPForms Donation form is not complete until you integrate it with your payment processor.
+Your WPForms Donation form is incomplete until you integrate it with your payment processor.

 WPForms Pro plugin allows you to integrate with either PayPal or Stripe.
 If your business requires Authorize.NET integration, the WPForms Elite Plugin is what you need.